AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 **set_fee_to**

-This setter set the address collecting the fee.
+This setter set the address collecting the fee:
 ```rust
     fn set_fee_to(&mut self, fee_to: AccountId) -> Result<(), FactoryError> {
     self.data::<data::Data>().fee_to = fee_to;